CARD: Classification and Regression Diffusion Models: Derivations and Additional Experiment Results

 For the pre-trained model $f_{\phi}(\vx)$, we adjust the functional form and training scheme based on the task.
 For regression, we adopt a feed-forward neural network with two hidden layers, each with $100$ and $50$ hidden units, respectively.
 We apply a Leaky ReLU non-linearity with a $0.01$ negative slope after each hidden layer.
-In practice, we find that when the dataset size is small (most of the UCI tasks have less than $10,000$ data points, and several around or less than $1000$), a deep neural network $f_{\phi}(\vx)$ is prone to overfit.
-We thus set the default number of epochs to $100$, and adopt early stopping with a patience of $30$ epochs, \textit{i.e.}, we terminate the training if there is no improvement for $30$ consecutive epochs.
-For classification, we apply a pre-trained ResNet-18 network with the input and output layer modified for the FashionMNIST dataset.
-We only train the model with $10$ epochs, as more would lead to overfit.
+In practice, we find that when the dataset size is small (most of the UCI tasks have less than $10,000$ data points, and several around or less than $1000$), a deep neural network $f_{\phi}(\vx)$ is prone to overfitting.
+We thus set the default number of epochs to $1000$, and adopt early stopping with a patience of $50$ epochs, \textit{i.e.}, we terminate the training if there is no improvement in the validation set MSE for $50$ consecutive epochs.
+We split the original training set with $60\%/40\%$ ratio and apply early stopping to find the optimal number of epochs, then train $f_{\phi}(\vx)$ on the full training set.
+For classification, we apply a pre-trained ResNet-18 network for CIFAR-10 dataset.
+We only train the model with $10$ epochs, as more would lead to overfitting.
 We apply the Adam optimizer for $f_{\phi}(\vx)$ in all tasks, and we only pre-train the model and freeze it during the training of the diffusion model, instead of fine-tuning it.